This Section of our 1000+ Java MCQs focuses on Integer and Floating Datatypes of Java Programming Language.

 View Answer

 Explanation: Statements (1), (2), (3), and (4) are correct.
 (1) is correct because when a floating-point number (a double in this case) is cast to an int, it simply loses the digits after the decimal.
 (2) and (4) are correct because a long can be cast into a byte.
-If the long is over 127, it loses its most significant (leftmost) bits.
+If the long is over 127, it loses its precision due to narrowing of the conversion.
 (3) actually works, even though a cast is not necessary, because a long can store a byte.

 4. An expression involving byte, int, and literal numbers is promoted to which of these?